PapenfussLab/PathOS/README.md

 # PathOS
-PathOS is a decision support tool to manage, analyse and report on high througput DNA sequencing variants.
+PathOS is a decision support tool to manage, analyse and report on high throughput DNA sequencing variants.
 PathOS is under active development at the [Peter MacCallum Cancer Centre in Melbourne](https://www.petermac.org/about/signature-centres/centre-clinical-cancer-genomics/molecular-diagnostic-software).

-Authors: Ken Doig, Andre Sleznev, David Ma, Tom Conway Date: February 2017
+Authors: Ken Doig, Andre Seleznev, David Ma, Tom Conway, Chris Love Date: February 2017

 ## Introduction
 Clinical diagnostics is being transformed by the technology capable of analysing patient DNA at the nucleotide level.

-Translating the data from this technology into clinically useful information requires decision support software that can analyse the data from sequencers and allow clinical scientists to interpret the DNA variantions.
+Translating the data from this technology into clinically useful information requires decision support software that can analyse the data from sequencers and allow clinical scientists to interpret the DNA variations.
-High throughput sequencing generates many technical artefacts from the chemical processing in the sequencing, these artefacts must be identified and filtered out of the data before further analysis.
+High throughput sequencing generates many technical artifacts from the chemical processing in the sequencing, these artifacts must be identified and filtered out of the data before further analysis.

-The curation process requires identifiying and annotating DNA changes, SNPs (single nucleotide polymorphisms), indels (insertions and deletions), CNVs (copy number variants) and SVs (structural variants) within a sample of patient DNA (either blood or tumour).
+The curation process requires identifying and annotating DNA changes, SNPs (single nucleotide polymorphisms), indels (insertions and deletions), CNVs (copy number variants) and SVs (structural variants) within a sample of patient DNA (either blood or tumour).

-Once annotated, mutations are matched with internal and external databases to identify known pathogenic (disease causing) or actionable mutations (variants with an approriate drug).
+Once annotated, mutations are matched with internal and external databases to identify known pathogenic (disease causing) or actionable mutations (variants with an appropriate drug).
-The resulting few variants are then rendered into a clinical diagnostic report suitable for the treating clinician incorporating clinical evidence and relevent publications.
+The resulting few variants are then rendered into a clinical diagnostic report suitable for the treating clinician incorporating clinical evidence and relevant publications.

 PathOS carries out these tasks within a hospital laboratory setting where many patients must be reported on in a reliable, consistent and efficient manner.